joelouthan/Theologicus/src/confession-1689/1689-01-4-the-authority-of-holy-scripture.md

 But rather, God himself has spoken.
 And his words were not merely touch upon the ears of man for one time.
 But those words were instructed by the same great God to be written down for his people in the ages to come.

->2 Timothy 3:16 (CSB) All Scripture is inspired by God and is profitable for teaching, for rebuking, for correcting, for training in righteousness,
+>2 Timothy 3:16 All Scripture is inspired by God and is profitable for teaching, for rebuking, for correcting, for training in righteousness,

 Because the Bible is the word of God, the Bible is supreme authority because it **wholly depends on God (who is truth itself)**

->John 1:1 (CSB) In the beginning was the Word, and the Word was with God, and the Word was God.
+>John 1:1 In the beginning was the Word, and the Word was with God, and the Word was God.

 This is why the Apostle John, in writing to the Greeks of his age, which would have a firm grasp on what is truth, rightly declares the Son of God, Jesus Christ, is the Logos, the Truth, the Word.
 And now, because of the appearance of Christ, the Truth is now revealed.

->John 1:18 (CSB) No one has ever seen God.
+>John 1:18 No one has ever seen God.
 The one and only Son, who is himself God and is at the Father’s side—he has revealed him.

 We could say that the Bible is about anything.
 And for the most part, we would be right but in part.
 The word of God is about Jesus Christ, which this word did not originate with mankind but with God.

->1 Thessalonians 2:13 (CSB) This is why we constantly thank God, because when you received the word of God that you heard from us, you welcomed it not as a human message, but as it truly is, the word of God, which also works effectively in you who believe.
+>1 Thessalonians 2:13 This is why we constantly thank God, because when you received the word of God that you heard from us, you welcomed it not as a human message, but as it truly is, the word of God, which also works effectively in you who believe.

->1 John 5:9 (CSB) If we accept human testimony, God’s testimony is greater, because it is God’s testimony that he has given about his Son.
+>1 John 5:9 If we accept human testimony, God’s testimony is greater, because it is God’s testimony that he has given about his Son.

 Or let David sing of these truths: